conscia-com/eu-cloud-managed-k8s/6-cluster-api/scaleway/README.md

 ## Wait for the cluster to be created

-Nodes will have the NotReady status until a CNI is installed in the cluster.
+- Note: nodes will have the NotReady status until a CNI is installed in the cluster.

 ```bash
 # Wait for the cluster to be created